LaRS: Latent Reasoning Skills for Chain-of-Thought Reasoning: Experimental Details

 \method contains a encoder, a decoder, and a reasoning policy model.
 The reasoning skill is represented as a 128-dimensional continuous space.
 Both the encoder and the reasoning policy model are represented as a feed-forward multiple layer perception (MLP) with two 256-unit hidden layers, predicting the mean and variance of a multivariate Gaussian distribution in the latent space of reasoning skills.
 The decoder is a MLP with two 256-unit hidden layers that predicts a value in the embedding space deterministically.
 The dimension of the embedding space depends on the choice of pre-trained embedding models.
-The models are trained using the loss function in Equation~\ref{eq:loss} with a batch size of 256 and a learning rate of 0.0001 for 1000 epochs.
+The models are trained using the loss function in Equation~\ref{eq:loss} with a batch size of 256 and a learning rate of 0.0001 for 1000 epochs on a machine with 48 CPU cores and a Nvidia A40 GPU.
 Those hyper-parameters apply for all four datasets.